-Adventure can be had by simply journeying to an off-the-beaten path destination.
-How many of your friends celebrated their post-nuptial bliss from a Berber village near Marrakech, Morocco, or by sliding down sand dunes face-first in Paracas, Peru?
-Why not head far west to Broome, Australia, where flying over horizontal waterfalls and swimming with whale sharks are just a couple of ways to spend your ultimate vacation.
-Sleep in a cave in Turkey, or paraglide over Medellin, Colombia, formerly one of the most dangerous cities in the world and now a beautiful city on the rise, with year-round spring temperatures and green-coated mountains as far as the eye can see.
+An adventure honeymoon could mean journeying to some seriously off-the-beaten path destinations.
+How many of your friends celebrated their post-nuptial bliss in a Berber village near Marrakech, Morocco, or by sandboarding down dunes in Paracas, Peru?
+Why not head to Western Australia, where flying over horizontal waterfalls and swimming with whale sharks are just a couple of ways to spend your ultimate vacation?

 Rocky Mountains, Colorado

-The ultimate honeymoon for lovers who also love Darwin and exotic wildlife, is the Galapagos, where on excursions across land and sea you'll seek a "big five" that includes massive tortoises, marine iguanas and blue-footed boobies.
-Base yourself at the intimate, sustainable Pikaia Lodge, the islands' newest property, which is secluded atop an extinct volcano crater.
-Venture out to swim with Galapagos penguins, kayak alongside sea lions and golden rays, and bike through a giant tortoise reserve.
+For couples enthralled by tales of Darwin's seafaring journeys and the prospect of close encounters with wildlife, look no further than the Galapagos Islands.
+Adventure honeymoons here include excursions by land and sea where you'll be on the lookout for some of the world's rarest creatures that include massive giant tortoises, marine iguanas, and blue-footed boobies.
+The intimate, sustainable Pikaia Lodge is one of the islands' newest properties; it sits atop an extinct volcano crater.
+Venture out to swim or kayak alongside sea lions and golden rays or bike through a giant tortoise reserve.
 It's a naturalist's dream.

 Riviera Maya, Mexico